shellyannrose/warm-welcome-home-swap-hosting/docs/index.md

 * Vacation (travel) bookings
 * Rental property management

-Now that you know a bit about this service, [get started](tutorials/tutorial-get-started.md) by learning how to add a new host to the service.
+Now that you know a bit about our service, read our [Get started](tutorials/tutorial-get-started.md) guide.
+You will learn how easy it is to help your clients give their guests a welcome to write home about!

 ## Tutorials